truthcoin/www.truthcoin.info/_posts/2016-12-06-against-the-hard-fork.md

 ![safe-unable](/images/safe-unable.png)

-( Finally, consider the process of Mining: it not only discourages attackers from rewriting the chain, but also divorces *any individual* from the issuance process -- this means that, in obtaining newly-issued coins, there are no individuals to extort. )
+( Finally, consider the process of Mining: it not only discourages attackers from rewriting the chain, but also divorces *any individual* from the issuance process -- this means that, if an attacker wanted to obtain newly-issued coins, there is no one for him to extort. )